Through our minor in African-American Studies, you’ll gain a better understanding of our nation as a whole and African-Americans’ contribution to it.

 - historical and modern contributions of African Americans to American life, culture, and politics

-If you want to learn more about this minor, contact one of our program faculty.
+If you want to learn more about this minor, contact one of our program administrators.

-All students in this minor must take the following three courses for a total of seven credits.
+All students in this minor must take the following three courses.

 You will take a total of six credits in classes from the following subjects: